Top International Destinations for Canadian Snowbirds

 Mexico

 After the U.S., Mexico is the most popular destination for Canadian snowbirds.
-There are several destinations within Mexico that appeal to snowbirds, including Puerto Vallarta on the Pacific Coast; the Mayan Riviera south of Cancun; charming towns like San Miguel de Allende and Cuernavaca and the Baja California region in the Northwest.
-Lake Chapala near Guadalajara is also a long-time favourite.
-Whether you’re searching for beautiful beaches, breathtaking mountains or to immerse yourself in art and culture for the winter, Mexico has it all.
+There are several destinations within Mexico that appeal to snowbirds, including Puerto Vallarta and the communities to the north on the Pacific Coast; the Mayan Riviera south of Cancun all the way down to Tulum; charming towns like San Miguel de Allende and Cuernavaca and the Baja California region in the Northwest, including the increasingly popular Los Cabos.

 Costa Rica

 Costa Rica has been a favourite with Canadian snowbirds and retirees for many years now.
-The majority spend the winter in the Northwest of the country, near the Pacific beaches and resort areas.
+The majority spend the winter in the Northwest of the country, near the Pacific beaches and resort areas - but some opt for the more remote, central regions.
 In addition to enjoying Costa Rica’s wonderful climate, snowbirds looking for adventure can also enjoy its lush rainforests, unique wildlife and outdoor activities.
-Often referred to as the “Switzerland of the Americas” Costa Rica has always been considered to be a safe haven in Central America, an important feature for any snowbird destination.

 Panama

 Panama is fast becoming a snowbird and retiree destination for Canadians.
 The warm, tropical climate, favourable tax laws, proximity to Canada and affordable lifestyle are big draws for Panama.
-While the phenomenon of winter visitors is still fairly new, and short term accommodations can be a challenge to find, Panama is quickly catching on to the potential of this market.
-Once there, there’s golf, watersports, the Panama Canal and lots to explore.

 Dominican Republic